 Cleptobiosis is a widespread form of competitive exploitation in ants known as "robbing food" or "stealing food".

-The architecture of the mound is often elaborate, specific in plan to the species, and evidently adapted to contribute to microclimate control within the nest.
+The architecture of the mound is often elaborate, specific in plan to the species, and evidently adapted to contribute to microclimate control within the dwelling place.

 It is possible that the nest odor is the same as the "colony odor" in some cases.
 The nest odor of honey bees is often referred to as the "hive aura" or "hive odor".